USS Enterprise (NCC-1701)

-USS Enterprise is a series of starships in the Star Trek media franchise.
+USS Enterprise (NCC-1701) is the first in a series of starships in the Star Trek media franchise.
 Enterprise is the main setting of the original Star Trek television series (1966–69), nine Star Trek films, and Star Trek: Strange New Worlds (2022–present).
-The vessels carry their crew on a mission "to explore strange, new worlds; to seek out new life and new civilizations; to boldly go where no man has gone before."
+The vessels carry their crew on a mission "to explore strange, new worlds; to seek out new life and new civilizations; to boldly go where no one has gone before."

 Matt Jefferies designed the Enterprise for television, and its core components – a flying saucer-shaped primary hull, two offset engine nacelles, and a cylindrical secondary hull – persisted across several television and film redesigns.
 The vessel influenced the design of subsequent franchise spacecraft, including other vessels named Enterprise, and the model filmed for the original Star Trek TV series has been on display for decades at the National Air and Space Museum.

-Initially a vision of the potential for human spaceflight, the Enterprise became a popular culture icon.
-The Enterprise has repeatedly been identified as one of the best-designed and most influential science fiction spacecraft.
+Initially a vision of the potential for human spaceflight, the Enterprise has been identified as one of the most influential science fiction spacecraft.